What are the other Names for this Test? (Equivalent Terms)

 What is CA 19.9 Blood Test?
 (Background Information)

 - CA 19-9 is a protein secreted by the some pancreatic and gastrointestinal cancer cells.
-It can be detected in the blood,if these cancersare present
+It can be detected in blood when these cancers are present

-- The use of this test is limited to diagnosing and monitoring those cases of cancer (of the pancreas or gastrointestinal tract), which secrete high levels of CA 19-9 protein
+- The use of this test is limited to diagnosing and monitoring those cases of cancer (affecting the pancreas or gastrointestinal tract), which secrete high levels of CA 19-9 protein

 What are the Clinical Indications for performing the CA 19.9 Blood Test?